 - USDA and EPA regulations that require case-by-case approval of every new biotech crop variety should be changed.
 Once a particular trait has been approved for use in a crop species, every new combination of the trait and species should not require a separate approval.
 Further, only those traits reasonably believed to pose a genuine danger to consumers or to the environment should require approval on a case-by-case basis. - Bioengineered animals should not be regulated as New Animal Drugs.
 As with bioengineered crop plants, what determines the safety of a new animal breed is the animals' specific characteristics and novel traits, not how they were bred.
-Most animals bioengineered to produce higher quality meat and milk, or bioengineered to aid in the rearing of livestock, are likely to be safer, not more dangerous, for consumers than conventionally bred livestock.
-Regulation should be based on the risk posed by the
+Most animals bioengineered to produce higher quality meat and milk,

+By driving up development costs and slowing the research pipeline, overregulation of biotech foods harms consumers by denying them safer, less expensive, and more nutritious food choices. or bioengineered to aid in the rearing of livestock, are likely to be safer, not more dangerous, for consumers than conventionally bred livestock.
+Regulation should be based on the risk posed by the animals' novel traits, not on how those traits were introduced.

-- animals' novel traits, not on how those traits were introduced. - Because the FDA has found meat and milk from cloned animals to be safe for human consumption, the agency's "voluntary moratorium" on the commercial sale of such food products should be lifted immediately. - Gregory Conko
+• Because the FDA has found meat and milk from cloned animals to be safe for human consumption, the agency's "voluntary moratorium" on the commercial sale of such food products should be lifted immediately.

+- Gregory Conko

-Resist Over-Caution on Nanotechnology
+Resist Over-Caution on Nanotechnology and Other Frontier Sciences

-Nanotechnology is the cutting edge science and business of very small-scale manufacturing.
+Nanotechnology is the cutting edge science and business of very smallscale manufacturing.
 Fears about nanotechnology's safety abound in ways that echo those seen in biotechnology and other frontier technologies.
 Some favor a precautionary principle approach, arguing that the first hint of risk warrants heavy-handed regulation; others have already called for outright bans.